shugaoye/docker-aosp/README.md

 Android Open Source Project Docker Build Environment
 ====================================================

-Ubuntu 14.04 with packages for AOSP build enviornment installed except JDK.
+Ubuntu 14.04 with packages for AOSP build enviornment.
-This image can be used as the basic layer for the AOSP build environment.
+Oracle JDK 6 is installed in this image so it can be used to build from Gingerbread to KitKat.

 How to build it
 ---------------